-240 domain, but north of the Alps the main wind direction presents a more zonal component.
-During the warmer months at 21 ka BP the air masses coming from the northwest are deflected eastward over the Tyrrhenian Sea.
-This often generates a cyclonic circulation over the Gulf of Genoa which occasionally leads to a north-easterly flow.
-At the PI the average summer flow does
+The PI shows a similar pattern in the southern part of the domain, but north of the Alps the main wind direction presents a more zonal component.
+During the warmer months at 21 ka, the air masses coming from the northwest are deflected eastward over the Tyrrhenian Sea.
+This often generates a cyclonic circulation over the Gulf of Genoa, which occasionally leads to a northeasterly flow.
+At the PI, the average summer flow does not show this northeasterly curvature but is eastsoutheast oriented.
+Generally, south of the Alps, the circulation is stronger at 21 ka than at PI, while it is weaker north of the Alps.

-245 3.2.2 Temperature, precipitation and winds
+3.2.2 Temperature, precipitation, and winds

-Compared to the PI time, the simulated LGM conditions are colder, with a lower average temperature of \sim 6.8°C (Fig. 3) and annual precipitation reduced by \sim 14.5 % (Fig. 4) over the Alps, with the most pronounced cooling and drying occurring in summer (-7.3 °C of cooling and -38.1 % of drying).
-Despite the overall drier conditions characterizing the LGM, we find some relatively wetter areas in the southeastern Alps, the Dinaric Range, the Ticino region, and the northern Apennines (Fig. 4).
-The

-250 RegCM4 simulations thus highlight the important role played by the Alpine orography, which determines two distinct climate regimes north and south of the Alps.
-At the 21 ka BP, Central Europe is 20 to 40 % drier than at PI, while the southern Alpine flanks present some wetter areas (up to 20% in the yearly anomaly) during the simulated LGM.
+Compared to the PI time, the simulated LGM conditions are colder, with a lower average temperature of ~ 6.8 °C (Fig. 3) and annual precipitation reduced by ~ 14.5 % (Fig. 4) over the Alps, with the most pronounced cooling and drying occurring in summer (-7.3 °C of cooling and -38.1% of drying).
+Despite the overall drier conditions characterizing the LGM, we find some relatively wetter areas in the southeastern Alps, the Dinaric range, the Ticino region, and the northern Apennines (Fig. 4).
+The RegCM4 simulations thus highlight the important role played by Alpine orography, which determines two distinct climate regimes north and south of the Alps.
+At 21 ka, central Europe is 20% to 40% drier than at PI, while the southern Alpine flanks present some wetter areas (up to 20% in the yearly anomaly) during the simulated LGM.
 Summer anomalies are always more pronounced than winter anomalies in both regions (Fig. 4).

 The use of RegCM4 allows us to distinguish between convective and stratiform precipitation.
-The former dominates during

-- 255 the warmer months, over the sea and at the lowest elevations, but shows a marked reduction in the at 21 ka BP due to the lower temperatures.
-For example, in central Europe and over the Alps convective precipitation in the at 21 ka BP is reduced by about 50% compared to the PI.
-Conversely, stratiform precipitation deriving from larger scale circulations presents positive anomalies in the at 21 ka BP compared to PI almost everywhere and year-round.
-In the Alpine region during the PI, convection is always dominant, while at the 21 ka BP it dominates only during summer.
-The yearly maximum of stratiform precipitation - 260 over the Alps corresponds to the maximum of total precipitation, which occurs in September.
-Our data also shows increased 21 ka BP cyclonic activity compared to the PI in all seasons over the Italian peninsula.
+The former dominates over the sea and at the lowest elevations during the warmer months but shows a marked reduction in the at 21 ka due to the lower temperatures.
+For example, in central Europe and over the Alps, convective precipitation at 21 ka is reduced by about 50% compared to the PI.
+Conversely, stratiform precipitation deriving from larger-scale circulations presents positive anomalies at 21 ka compared to PI almost everywhere and all year round.
+In the Alpine region during the PI, convection is always dominant, while at 21 ka it dominates only during summer.
+The yearly maximum of stratiform precipitation over the Alps corresponds to the maximum of to-tal precipitation, which occurs in September.
+Our data also show increased 21 ka cyclonic activity compared to the PI in all seasons over the Italian Peninsula.